sashinpivotal/dsa-2022-10/readme.md

 ## Quiz after day 4

 - What is runtime complexity (big O notation) of enqueue'ing a new node to a queue?
-- What is runtime complexity (big O notation) of dequeuing'ing a node from a queue?
+- What is runtime complexity (big O notation) of dequeue'ing a node from a queue?
 - What is runtime complexity (big O notation) of traversing'ing a queue?
+- What is runtime complexity (big O notation) of searching for a node in a queue?

 # Day 5